meagrivera/mtids/trunk/readme.txt

 --------------<<<<<COMPLETED CHANGES:>>>>>>>>---------------------------------------------

-add.m : if a 4th argument with value = 1 is prompted, then the new egde will be treated as directed
+add.m : if a 4th argument with value = 1 is prompted, then the new egde will be treated as directed.

 draw.m : if a 4th argument like above is promted, the edges between the vertices will be drawn as curves and with an arrow, which indicates the direction of this edge.
-Debugging isn't completed yet.
+A more robust algorithm was implemented, thus the visualization works quite well.

 edges.m : if "dir" as an additional argument is passed, then the read-out of the adjacency-matrix will be performed as direted

 mtids.m
-mtids.fig : start first changes to implement the different "modus operandi": "directed" / "undirected", but no working functions were implemented yet
+mtids.fig : The visualization of directed graphs seems to work well.
+There is some work left, e.g. the exporting functions does not work.

 delete.m : if "dir" as an additional argument is passed, the deletion of an edge will be treated as directed.